awesomemotive/Transients-Manager/readme.txt

 == Description ==

 This is a developer's tool that provides a UI to manage your site's transients.
 You can view, search, edit, and delete transients at will.
+A toolbar option is also provided that allows you to suspend transient updates to help with testing and debugging.

 Have you found a bug or have a suggestion or improvement you'd like to submit?
 This plugin is available on [Github](https://github.com/pippinsplugins/Transients-Manager/) and pull requests are welcome!